 The decision to apply for promotion from Associate Professor to full Professor is optional.
+The annual performance review for a faculty member holding a rank below that of full Professor will normally include an evaluation of progress toward promotion, by the department chair/school director or other appropriate administrator.
 Those who elect to seek this promotion will ordinarily undergo a mid-point progress review.
-At approximately the mid-point of the typical interval between appointment to the Associate Professor and promotion to Professor for faculty (unless a faculty member defers), the mid-point review will occur typically during the third or fourth year while at the rank of Associate Professor at USF.
+At approximately the mid-point of the typical interval between appointment to the Associate Professor level and promotion to full Professor for faculty (unless a faculty member defers), the mid-point review will occur typically during the third or fourth year while at the rank of Associate Professor at USF.
 Faculty members will ordinarily be given a more comprehensive review of progress toward promotion, to include participation by the relevant tenure and promotion committees.
 A review at this stage is intended to be informative, encouraging to faculty who are making solid progress toward promotion, and instructional to faculty who may need to improve in selected areas of performance.